Last updated Jan. 18, 2019

 - Installing requirements

 - 2 ways of making the attack stealthier

 - Encoding and Obfuscating information

 Graduating as a read teamer isn’t the real aim of the course.
 Every wireless pentesting course under the sun does that.
 So, what’s different with this?
-The Final week will be totally focused on teaching you how you can detect a wireless hacker or Intruder, collect fingerprints and report them to the security team a.k.a.
+The session will be totally focused on teaching you how you can detect a wireless hacker or Intruder, collect fingerprints and report them to the security team a.k.a.
 SOC (Security Operations Centre)

 You’ll work as a security professional who keeps an eye on the network intruder.
 You’ll learn how to detect a leech (rogue devices) connected to your network.